-If people buy from you when they know, like, and trust you how can you write your about section in a way that facilitates that?
+If people buy from you when they know, like, and trust you, how can you write your about page in a way that facilitates that?
 Start it off by sharing why you do what you do.
-What makes you excited to get out of bed in the morning and work your business?
-People don’t buy what you do.
-They buy why you do it.
+What makes you excited to get out of bed in the morning and serve your customers?
+Who is the client or reader?
+What kind of problems are they facing?
+What makes you excited to solve the problem for them?
+What experiences do you have in solving this problem?
+Share briefly about why you started your business and why you’re excited to help solve a problem for them.
 Chances are, you provide a service or product that someone can probably get somewhere else.
-There’s always going to be competition, but if someone likes, knows, and trust you and your brand they’re always going to go with you.
+There’s always going to be other people and companies that do exactly what you do, so focus on your specialties.
+What specifically makes your business special?
+Highlighting these things will help clients remember you and differentiate you from all the rest of the companies they're looking at too.

 What to Share/What Not to Share